-GROUNDS FOR REJECTION
+GROUNDS FOR DENIAL

-- 1. Household fails to meet the age restriction for senior housing. - 2.
-Total household income exceeds the applicable income limits published by HUD or does not meet the minimum income limits. - 3.
-Household cannot pay the full security deposit at move-in. - 4.
-Household refuses to accept the second offer of an apartment. - 5.
+1. Household fails to meet the age

+- restriction for senior housing. - Total household income exceeds the applicable income limits published by HUD or does not meet the minimum income limits. - 3.
+Households cannot pay the full security deposit at move-in. - 4.
+The household refuses to accept the second offer of an apartment. - 5.
 Household fails to respond to interview letters or otherwise fails to cooperate with the certification process.
 Failure to sign consent forms. - 6.
-Blatant disrespect or disruptive behavior toward management, the property or other residents exhibited by an applicant or family member any time prior to move-in (or a demonstrable history of such behavior). - 7.
-ANY adult household members fail to attend eligibility interview. - 8.
-Household is comprised entirely of full-time students and does not meet the exception outlined in Section 42 of the IRC. - 9.
-Applicant failed to provide adequate verification of income or we are unable to adequately verify income and/or income sources. - 10.
-Providing or submitting false or untrue information on your application or failure to cooperate in any way with the verification process. - 11.
+Blatant disrespect or disruptive behavior toward management, the property, or other residents exhibited by an applicant or family member at any time prior to move-in (or a demonstrable history of such behavior). - 7.
+ANY adult household members fail to attend the eligibility interview. - 8.
+The household is comprised entirely of full-time students and does not meet the exception outlined in Section 42 of the IRC. - The applicant failed to provide adequate income verification, or we are unable to adequately verify income and/or income sources. - Providing or submitting false or untrue information on your application or failing to cooperate with the verification process. - 11.
 Apartment assignment will NOT be the household's sole place of residency.
 Qualification for an apartment includes occupying the apartment on a continuous basis and as a primary residence.
-Residents may not be absent from the apartment for more than 60 consecutive days, or for longer than 180 continuous days for medical reasons.
+Residents may not be absent from the apartment for more than 60 consecutive days or longer than 180 continuous days for medical reasons.

-LANDLORD REFERENCE
+LANDLORD REFERNECE

-- 12. Negative landlord references that indicate lease violation, disturbing the peace, harassment, poor housekeeping, improper conduct or other negative references against the household. - 13.
-Evictions reported in the last 5 years. - 14.
-History of late payment of rent that demonstrates more than 2 late payments of rent in a six-month period for the past two years.
-More than 1 NSF in a one-year period. - 15.
-Any evidence of illegal activity including drugs, gangs, etc. - 16.
+- Negative landlord references that indicate lease violation, disturbing the peace, harassment, poor housekeeping, improper conduct, or other negative references against the household - 2.
+Evictions were reported in the last five years. - 3.
+A history of late rent payments demonstrates more than two late rent payments in a six-month period for the past two years and more than one NSF in a one-year period. - 4.
+Any evidence of illegal activity, including drugs, gangs, etc. - 5.
 Inappropriate household size for the apartment available (see Occupancy Standards)